MEET TOMASZ DRYBALA

 • 3,000+ hours of applied neuroscience study

-Focused on behavioral change, emotional regulation, and bias-driven decision-making in complex environments.
+Focused on behavioural change, emotional regulation, and bias-driven decision-making in complex environments.

 • Development of original frameworks